 Jo Smith - Derbyshire Wildlife Trust

-Jo grew up in Hebden Bridge in North Yorkshire and studied Biological Sciences specialising in Ecology at Durham University, where she also gained her PhD.
+Jo grew up in Hebden Bridge in West Yorkshire and studied Biological Sciences specialising in Ecology at Durham University, where she also gained her PhD.
 After a career in academia in both the UK and US, she switched to conservation in 2001 and began working for Yorkshire Wildlife Trust.
 Jo was Director of Operations for six years before joining Derbyshire Wildlife Trust as Chief Executive, and now represents the interest of conservation charities and biodiversity groups working in the Peak District.